iturdikulov/notes/research/CG_Cookie-Blender_Basics.md

 Grease pencil support layers, you can add them from top right menu or in Data tab in properties.
 And you can animate each layer separately.

-You can use Emision Surface in Material, it will make object more stylized for cartoon.
+You can use Emission Surface in Material, it will make object more stylized for cartoon.

 You can move keyframes in Timeline by selecting it and use G → Drag & Drop.

 Grace pencil object can have materials.

-Grace pencil objects react to lighiting, you can disable this behavior in Layer properties → Turn off Lights.
+Grace pencil objects react to lighting, you can disable this behavior in Layer properties → Turn off Lights.

-You can use Standart display space (Rendering → Color Management) to make colors more like in raster editors.
+You can use Standard display space (Rendering → Color Management) to make colors more like in raster editors.

 You can add noise modifier to grease pencil object to make it more natural.